cakephp/phinx/docs/migrations.rst

             }
         }

-This example show queries with named placeholders and an optional bind type.
+The following example show queries with named placeholders.

 .. code-block:: php